-Please note: Make sure that Probe speed is not set too high.
+Please note: Make sure that Speed value is not set too high.
 You see, during measuring procedure, when tool touches the surface (sensor gets activated) machine stops immediately.
-If your probe speed is too high, inertia on Z axis will cause loss of steps of Z axis stepper motor.
+If your speed is too high, inertia on Z axis may cause loss of steps of Z axis stepper motor.

--Machine will start descending at current position in -Z direction using probe speed.
+-Machine will start descending at current position in -Z direction using Speed value.

--When sensor is activated, machine will stop and ascend to Z height from which we started Work Position Measure procedure.
+-When sensor is activated, machine will stop and ascend to Z height from which we started Measure Height procedure.

 -Z axis work position value on surface of material should now be 0(zero).

-Work Position Measure procedure uses script file.
-If you would like to edit script code or to have more in-depth look at the procedure itself, you can do that by opening script file.
+If you would like to edit script code or have more in-depth look at the procedure itself, you can do that by opening script file.

 You can access and edit script file in settings under File/Settings/Program Options/Scripts/Work Position/Measure Height and click button Edit Script.